same2828/spring-boot/spring-boot/spring-boot-notes.md

 - `@RestController`, `@GetMapping` are annotations that are part of the "Spring Web MVC"

 - The Spring Web MVC (model-view-controller) framework provides a very easy way of implementing MVC architecture in our web applications
-- The Java language has a low level API called the Servelets API, which allows us to write servlets which are special Java classes for handling HTTP requests/responses
+- The Java language has a low level API called the Servlets API, which allows us to write servlets which are special Java classes for handling HTTP requests/responses
   - However, working directly with the servlets API can be clunky when working on large, enterprise grade applications
 - Spring MVC abstracts away a lot of the messy details you would have to understand and manage yourself if writing servlets manually